vimc/dettl/README.md

 ## Running tests which rely on PostgreSQL database

 Most tests run against a local SQLite database but some require a PostgreSQL database.
 These tests will be skipped by default when running locally.
-To enable them run the `scripts/test_db_start.sh` script to run up a Postgres db within a docker image.
-When finished testing locally run `scripts/test_db_stop.sh` to stop the image.
+To enable them, run the `scripts/test_db_start.sh` script to run up a Postgres db within a docker container.
+When finished testing locally run `scripts/test_db_stop.sh` to stop the container.